 Dry fruits’ kheer is one of those desserts which you can have in breakfast.
 After only three or four spoons of kheer tummy will be full but you will keep on craving for more.
 So have one full bowl of kheer in morning breakfast and satisfy your taste buds.
 If your kids have sweet tooth, it is ideal and delicious breakfast for them.
-This kheer can be prepared during fasting also.
-Every year I prepare this kheer as Prasad during Janamashtami and Shivratri.
+Dry fruits kheer can be prepared during fasting also.
+Every year I prepare this kheer as prasad during Janamashtami and Shivratri festivals.

 Low fat milk 1 litre